Abelisauridae: Distribution

-Abelisauroids are typically regarded as a Cretaceous group, though the earliest abelisaurid remains are known from the Middle Jurassic of Argentina (classified as the species Eoabelisaurus mefi) and possibly Madagascar (fragmentary remains of an unnamed species); possible abelisaurid remains (an isolated left tibia, right femur and right tibia) were also discovered in Late Jurassic Tendaguru Beds in Tanzania.
+Abelisaurids are typically regarded as a Cretaceous period group.
+The earliest possible abelisaurid taxon is Eoabelisaurus mefi from the Jurassic period of Argentina, though other researchers either consider it as a ceratosaurid, an abelisauroid or its sister taxon outside abelisaurids.
+Indeterminate remains are also known from the Jurassic period of Madagascar and Tanzania.
 Abelisaurid remains are mainly known in the southern continents, which once made up the supercontinent of Gondwana.
 When first described in 1985, only Carnotaurus and Abelisaurus were known, both from the Late Cretaceous of South America.
 Abelisaurids were then located in Late Cretaceous India (Indosuchus and Rajasaurus) and Madagascar (Majungasaurus), which were closely connected for much of the Cretaceous.
 It was thought that the absence of abelisaurids from continental Africa indicated that the group evolved after the separation of Africa from Gondwana, around 100 million years ago.
 However, the discovery of Rugops and other abelisaurid material from the middle of the Cretaceous in northern Africa disproved this hypothesis.
 Mid-Cretaceous abelisaurids are now known from South America as well, showing that the group existed prior to the breakup of Gondwana.
 In 2014, the description of Arcovenator escotae from southern France provided the first indisputable evidence of the presence of Abelisaurids in Europe.
 Arcovenator presents strong similarities with the Madagascan Majungasaurus and Indian abelisaurids, but not with the South American forms.
 Arcovenator, Majungasaurus, and Indian forms are united in the new clade Majungasaurinae.